 The Amazon Glow comes with a 1-year subscription to Amazon Kids+ (after which it costs $2.99 per month).
 The subscription includes thousands of kid-friendly books, movies, TV shows, educational apps, and games, as well as movies and TV shows, and can be accessed not just on the Glow, but on compatible Fire, Fire TV, Android, iOS and Kindle devices.
 Content is grouped into age-appropriate categories — 3 to 5, 6 to 8, and 9 to 12 — which is determined when you create a profile for your child in the app.

 Like Fire Kids tablets, the Glow comes with a 2-year worry-free guarantee, so that if it breaks, Amazon will replace it for free.

-To use the Amazon Glow app — so you can video chat with whoever’s in front of the Glow — you’ll need an iPad running iOS 14.0 or later or Android 8.0 or later.
-Amazon says that the 2021 Fire HD 10 Tablet will also support the app soon.
+To use the Amazon Glow app — so you can video chat with whoever’s in front of the Glow — you'll need an Android device running Android 8.0 or later, or an iOS device running iOS 14.0 or newer.
+Additionally, the Glow app will also run on the 2021 Fire HD 10 tablet.

 Amazon Glow review: Design

 The Glow is an all-black monolithic-like device that stands about inches tall, and is 5.5 inches wide.
 When looking at the Glow from the side, it has a sort of S shape: There’s a protrusion at the top which houses its projector, and the bottom of the device juts backwards to provide a sort of foot.

 In the center of the front is an 8-inch touchscreen display with a camera just above; below the screen is a speaker, and on the right side is a power button as well as two volume controls.
 Further up is a physical slider that covers the camera; the shutter is white, which lets you see at a glance whether or not the camera is covered.